kokkos/kokkos-core-wiki/StdMinMaxElement.md

 ### Return

-A Kokkos pair of iterators to the smallest element and largest elements in tha order.
+A Kokkos pair of iterators to the smallest and largest elements in that order.
 The following special cases apply:

 - if the range `[first, last)` is empty it returns `Kokkos::pair(first, first)`.